nwactor/bart-now-mobile/README.md

 # BART Now

 Ever wish you knew how long you had to catch the train?
-BART Now gives commuters access to the real-time state of their favorite BART Stations at the touch of a button.
+BART Now gives commuters access to thes state of their favorite BART Stations in real-time with the touch of a button.

 Visit the web demo at https://bart-now.herokuapp.com/.
-Note: the demo may not include all features in development for the mobile app.
+Note: the demo may not include all features included with and in development for the mobile app.

 ### Complete Features